Top 35+ Business Card Statistics of All Time | 2025 Edition

-Business card statistics reveal a lot: 10 billion are printed yearly, but 88% get tossed within a week.
+Business card statistics reveal a lot: 10 billion are printed yearly in the US, but 88% get tossed within a week.
 That makes standing out essential—unique colors and designs can keep yours around longer.
 With 72% of people judging a business by the card’s quality, a good design matters.
 Let’s dive into key stats and tips to make your card memorable in a digital age.

 These paper business card statistics are compiled from extensive third-party market research studies and internal surveys conducted by Wave.
 This data brings together insights from diverse sources to offer a comprehensive view of industry trends, usage patterns, and sustainability considerations, providing a detailed understanding of the current landscape and future outlook for paper business cards.